-Legal NPB Betting – Guide to Betting on Nippon Professional Baseball
+Legal NPB Betting 2023 – Japanese Baseball Betting Guide

-With the resurgence in baseball popularity in the US and abroad, it’s no surprise that Japan’s top competitive league – Nippon Professional Baseball (NPB) – is gaining notoriety on the boards at offshore sports betting sites.
-As a result, it’s now possible to quickly and easily wager on this sport during its nearly seven-month season, even for bettors located half a world away.
+With the resurgence in baseball's popularity in the US and abroad, it’s no surprise that Japan’s top competitive league – Nippon Professional Baseball (NPB) – is gaining respect on the boards at offshore sports betting sites.
+As a result, it’s now possible to easily bet on the NPB across its seven-month season, even for bettors located half a world away.

 Is It Legal To Bet On NPB Baseball?

 If you live in the US (or most other countries abroad), it is legal to bet on NPB baseball provided you use a licensed and/or regulated offshore sports betting site.
 Though domestic American books are growing in number of late, these don’t offer much NPB action, but overseas books have been covering Japanese baseball for many years now.

 Please note that while all major NPB betting sites accept US players aged 18 and up, residents from Washington are precluded by local betting laws from joining.
 However, despite blanket online gambling bans, the law is seemingly unenforced, and we’ve never heard of WA residents getting into legal hot water over online baseball betting (or any other kind of online sports gambling).

 Best Online Sportsbooks for Japanese Baseball Betting 2023